 Profile Financial Services Pty.
-Ltd. (‘PFS’) recognises that your privacy is very important to you, as it is to us.
-PFS complies strictly with the requirements of the Privacy Act (1988) and is committed to supporting the Australian Privacy Principles (APPs) set out in the Privacy Amendment (Enhancing Privacy Protection) Bill 2012.
+Ltd. (‘Profile’) recognises that your privacy is very important to you, which makes it equally important to us.
+Profile complies strictly with the requirements of the Privacy Act (1988) and is committed to supporting the Australian Privacy Principles (APPs) set out in the Privacy Amendment (Enhancing Privacy Protection) Bill 2012.
 The 13 Australian Privacy Principles are grouped into five parts:

 - Part 1 — Consideration of personal information privacy (APPs 1 and 2)

 - Part 2 — Collection of personal information (APPs 3, 4 and 5)

 - Part 3 — Dealing with personal information (APPs 6, 7, 8 and 9)

 - Part 4 — Integrity of personal information (APPs 10 and 11)

 - Part 5 — Access to, and correction of, personal information (APPs 12 and 13)

 Profile, as a financial planning firm, is subject to certain legislative and regulatory requirements, which necessitate obtaining and holding detailed information, which personally identifies you and/or contains information or an opinion about you (“personal information”).
 In order to provide you with comprehensive financial planning and advice, Profile requires certain personal information about you.
 The personal information we collect depends on the services we provide to you, and may include: